Our Offer to children with Special Educational Needs and Disabilities (SEND)

 London Borough of Brent Local Offer

-Please clink the link below to see the London Borough of Brent schools local offer as of 1st September 2014
+Please click the link below to see the London Borough of Brent schools local offer.

 View Barham Primary School Send Policy.